Vets

 Dr Malina Fielder, DVM

-“As a senior veterinary surgeon with over 30 years experience and with postgraduate studies in animal nutrition – I have worked with leading global pet food industries specialising in plant-based / vegan pet food and supplements for adult dogs, puppies and pregnant & lactating mama dogs.
-My practice includes holistic diet plans for healthy vegan dogs and dogs with specific conditions like allergies, liver, kidney issues etc. At SHEVEGA our mission is to empower and educate pet parents for a vegan plant-based diet and to reduce our carbon and paw print.
+“As a senior veterinary surgeon and vet nutritionist with over 30 years of experience and with postgraduate studies in animal nutrition – I have worked as an advisor for global vegan pet food industries, and on formulating holistic diet plans, and supplements for healthy vegan dogs and cats, as well as for dogs and cats with specific health problems, such as: liver shunts and insufficiency, inflammatory bowel disease, ulcerative colitis, urinary stones, CKD etc. At SHEVEGA our mission is to empower and educate pet parents on a healthy vegan plant-based diet for dogs and cats and to reduce our carbon and paw print.
 Feed your pets with confidence!”

 Lorelei Wakefield, DVM, New York